Worship and Service

 Philippians 2:9–11 — Every Knee Bows to the Father’s Glory

-Philippians 2:9–11 — “…so that at the name of Yahushua every knee should bow… and every tongue confess that Yahushua the Messiah is Lord, to the glory of God the Father.”
+Therefore God has highly exalted him and bestowed on him the name that is above every name, so that at the name of Yahushua every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Yahushua the Messiah is Lord, to the glory of God the Father.

 Trinitarians often stop reading before the last phrase.
 Every knee bows.
 Every tongue confesses.
 But the text tells us the purpose: to the glory of God the Father.
+The bowing is not to declare that Yahushua is Yahuah.
+It is to declare that Yahuah has exalted him.
 Who did the exalting?
 The Father.
 Who gave the name?
 The Father.
 Whose glory is the final destination of the bowing?
 The Father’s.
+Yahushua is the channel through whom honor flows upward to Yahuah, not the final destination of that honor.

 Colossians 3:17 — Everything Through the Son, to the Father